 Boost your business’ customer engagement

 Now you have a better idea of all that’s involved in engaging your customers, encouraging customer retention, and building loyalty, you can look at your own business, see where you might be faltering, and use these tools and suggestions to make improvements.
-Work closely your marketing team to ensure their marketing campaigns are designed keeping the above pointers in mind.
+Work closely with your marketing team to ensure their marketing campaigns and loyalty programs are designed keeping the above pointers in mind.